sereneinserenade/tiptap-languagetool/README.md

 # tiptap-languagetool

 Extension for integrating [Languagetool](https://languagetool.org/) with [TipTap](https://tiptap.dev).
 You can have your self-hosted instance of LanguageTool, details are [here](https://dev.languagetool.org/http-server).

-Thank you very much https://github.com/rezaffm for sponsoring this project.
+Special thanks to https://github.com/rezaffm for sponsoring this project.

 https://user-images.githubusercontent.com/45892659/148092446-86816377-82c7-40be-940f-fa37e4f5a972.mp4